barrackboy/shape-assignment/readme.md

 ## Future Enhancements

 - **Linking Articles**: Future iterations could include wrapping indexed elements in anchor tags, linking them to individual post pages.
 - **HubSpot Integration**: Further development could involve integrating this demo directly into a HubSpot environment, using HUBL to fetch and manage real-time data.
+Lazy loading for images can also be facilitated by HUBL.